GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 ### VPNs

 Connectivity between on-prem and GCP (the landing trusted VPC) is implemented with VPN HA ([`net-vpn`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpn)) and defined in [`vpn-onprem.tf`](./vpn-onprem.tf).
-The file provisionally implements a single logical connection between onprem and landing at `europe-west1`, and the relevant parameters for its configuration are found in variable `vpn_onprem_configs`.
+The file provisionally implements a single logical connection between on-premises and landing at `europe-west1`, and the relevant parameters for its configuration are found in variable `vpn_onprem_configs`.

 ### Routing and BGP

-Each VPC network ([`net-vpc`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpc)) manages a separate routing table, which can define static routes (e.g. to private.googleapis.com) and receives dynamic routes through VPC peering and BGP sessions established with neighbor networks (e.g. landing receives routes from onprem, and the spokes receive RFC1918 from landing).
+Each VPC network ([`net-vpc`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpc)) manages a separate routing table, which can define static routes (e.g. to private.googleapis.com) and receives dynamic routes through VPC peering and BGP sessions established with neighbor networks (e.g. landing receives routes from on-premises, and the spokes receive RFC1918 from landing).

 Static routes are defined in `vpc-*.tf` files, in the `routes` section of each `net-vpc` module.

-BGP sessions for landing trusted to on-prem are configured through the variable `vpn_onprem_configs`.
+BGP sessions for landing trusted to on-premises are configured through the variable `vpn_onprem_configs`.

 ### Firewall

 **VPC firewall rules** ([`net-vpc-firewall`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpc-firewall)) are defined per-vpc on each `vpc-*.tf` file and leverage a resource factory to massively create rules.
 To add a new firewall rule, create a new file or edit an existing one in the `data_folder` directory defined in the module `net-vpc-firewall`, following the examples of the "[Rules factory](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpc-firewall#rules-factory)" section of the module documentation.
-Sample firewall rules are shipped in [data/firewall-rules/landing](./data/firewall-rules/landing) and can be easily customised.
+Sample firewall rules are shipped in [data/firewall-rules/landing](./data/firewall-rules/landing) and can be easily customized.

 **Hierarchical firewall policies** ([`folder`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/folder)) are defined in `main.tf`, and managed through a policy factory implemented by the `folder` module, which applies the defined hierarchical to the `Networking` folder, which contains all the core networking infrastructure.
 Policies are defined in the `rules_file` file - to define a new one simply use the instructions found on "[Firewall policy factory](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/organization#firewall-policy-factory)".
-Sample hierarchical firewall policies are shipped in [data/hierarchical-policy-rules.yaml](./data/hierarchical-policy-rules.yaml) and can be easily customised.
+Sample hierarchical firewall policies are shipped in [data/hierarchical-policy-rules.yaml](./data/hierarchical-policy-rules.yaml) and can be easily customized.

 ### DNS architecture

 The DNS ([`dns`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/dns)) infrastructure is defined in [`dns-*.tf`] files.

-Cloud DNS manages onprem forwarding, the main GCP zone (in this example `gcp.example.com`) and is peered to environment-specific zones (i.e. `dev.gcp.example.com` and `prod.gcp.example.com`).
+Cloud DNS manages on-premises forwarding, the main GCP zone (in this example `gcp.example.com`) and is peered to environment-specific zones (i.e. `dev.gcp.example.com` and `prod.gcp.example.com`).

 #### Cloud environment

 The root DNS zone defined in the landing project acts as the source of truth for DNS within the Cloud environment.
 Resources defined in the spoke VPCs consume the landing DNS infrastructure through DNS peering (e.g. `prod-landing-root-dns-peering`).
 Spokes can optionally define private zones (e.g. `prod-dns-private-zone`) - granting visibility to the Landing VPC ensures that the whole cloud environment can query such zones.

-#### Cloud to on-prem
+#### Cloud to on-premises

 Leveraging the forwarding zones defined on landing project (e.g. `onprem-example-dns-forwarding` and `reverse-10-dns-forwarding`), the cloud environment can resolve `in-addr.arpa.` and `onprem.example.com.` using the on-premises DNS infrastructure.
-Onprem resolvers IPs are set in variable `dns.onprem`.
+On-premise resolvers IPs are set in variable `dns.onprem`.

 DNS queries sent to the on-premises infrastructure come from the `35.199.192.0/19` source range.

-#### On-prem to cloud
+#### On-premises to cloud

 The [Inbound DNS Policy](https://cloud.google.com/dns/docs/server-policies-overview#dns-server-policy-in) defined in *landing trusted VPC module* ([`vpc-landing.tf`](./vpc-landing.tf)) automatically reserves the first available IP address on each subnet (typically the third one in a CIDR) to expose the Cloud DNS service, so that it can be consumed from outside of GCP.

 ### Private Google Access

-[Private Google Access](https://cloud.google.com/vpc/docs/private-google-access) (or PGA) enables VMs and on-prem systems to consume Google APIs from within the Google network, and is already fully configured on this environment.
+[Private Google Access](https://cloud.google.com/vpc/docs/private-google-access) (or PGA) enables VMs and on-premise systems to consume Google APIs from within the Google network, and is already fully configured on this environment.

 For PGA to work:

 - Private Google Access should be enabled on the subnet. \
 Subnets created using the `net-vpc` module are PGA-enabled by default.

-- 199.36.153.4/30 (`restricted.googleapis.com`) and 199.36.153.8/30 (`private.googleapis.com`) should be routed from on-prem to VPC, and from there to the `default-internet-gateway`. \
+- 199.36.153.4/30 (`restricted.googleapis.com`) and 199.36.153.8/30 (`private.googleapis.com`) should be routed from on-premises to VPC, and from there to the `default-internet-gateway`. \
-Per variable `vpn_onprem_configs` such ranges are advertised to onprem - furthermore every VPC (e.g. see `landing-vpc` in [`landing.tf`](./landing.tf)) has explicit routes set in case the `0.0.0.0/0` route is changed.
+Per variable `vpn_onprem_configs` such ranges are advertised to on-premises - furthermore every VPC (e.g. see `landing-vpc` in [`landing.tf`](./landing.tf)) has explicit routes set in case the `0.0.0.0/0` route is changed.

 - A private DNS zone for `googleapis.com` should be created and configured per [this article](https://cloud.google.com/vpc/docs/configure-private-google-access-hybrid#config-domain), as implemented in module `googleapis-private-zone` in [`dns.tf`](./dns.tf)

 ### Preliminar activities

-Before running `terraform apply` on this stage, make sure to adapt all of `variables.tf` to your needs, to update all reference to regions (e.g. `europe-west1` or `ew1`) in the whole directory to match your preferences.
+Before running `terraform apply` on this stage, make sure to adapt all of `variables.tf` to your needs, to update all references to regions (e.g. `europe-west1` or `ew1`) in the whole directory to match your preferences.

 If you're not using FAST, you'll also need to create a `providers.tf` file to configure the GCS backend and the service account to use to run the deployment.